'Arrival' and Amazon's 'Manchester By the Sea' lead Oscar nominations

 And the nominees are...

 The contenders for the 2017 Academy Awards have been announced.
-Amazon's "Manchester By The Sea" and thoughtful sci-fi story "Arrival" leads the contenders vying for Oscar glory.
+Nominated for multiple awards including best picture, Amazon's "Manchester By The Sea", thoughtful sci-fi story "Arrival" and inspiring NASA drama "Hidden Figures" lead the contenders vying for Oscar glory.

-"Arrival" is nominated for its adapted screenplay, cinematography, production design, sound editing and sound mixing.
+"Arrival" is also nominated for its adapted screenplay, cinematography, editing, production design, sound editing and sound mixing.
+Denis Villeneuve is nominated for his direction, but star Amy Adams misses out on a nod for best actress.

-Other sci-fi and fantasy movies nominated for technical awards include "Star Trek Beyond" and "Suicide Squad" for hair and make-up, as well as "Fantastic Beasts" and the roundly-panned "Passengers" with two nominations each.

-Michelle Williams, Casey Affleck and Lucas Hedges are all nominated for their performances in "Manchester By The Sea", which is also nominated for its screenplay.
+Michelle Williams, Casey Affleck and Lucas Hedges are all nominated for their performances in "Manchester By The Sea", which is also in the frame for its screenplay.

-Nicole Kidman and Dev Patel are nominated for their supporting roles in "Lion", in which Patel plays a young man lost as a child who finds his childhood home by searching Google Maps.

-Inspiring NASA drama "Hidden Figures" is nominated for best adapted screenplay, while the decidedly odd screenplay for "The Lobster" is also nominated for best original screenplay.

-"Manchester By The Sea" is Amazon's first Oscar nominee for its Amazon Video streaming service.
+"Manchester By The Sea" is the first big success for the Amazon Video streaming service.
 Unlike rival Netflix, Amazon releases movies in theatres before making them available to stream.
 Amazon's original TV shows "Transparent" and "Goliath" have already raked in awards, and now "Manchester By The Sea" could follow suit.
 Your move, Netflix.

+Other sci-fi and fantasy movies in the running for technical awards include "Star Trek Beyond" and "Suicide Squad" for hair and make-up, as well as "Fantastic Beasts" and the roundly-panned "Passengers" with two nominations each.

+Nicole Kidman and Dev Patel are nominated for their supporting roles in "Lion", in which Patel plays a young man who finds his childhood home by combing through Google Maps.

+Other movies with multiple nominations include "La La Land", "Hell or High Water" and "Hacksaw Ridge".

 The 89th Academy Awards ceremony will be held on February 26, 2017, hosted by Jimmy Kimmel.